Skip to main content

 Payday Loans

 Payday loans typically allow you to borrow a small amount, like $300, with the expectation of repaying it by your next payday.
-The main advantage is quick access to cash, often on the same day.
+The main advantage is quick processing, with provider-timeline funding possible for some borrowers.

 However, these loans come with a high cost.
 For instance, if you borrow $300 with a fee of $45, the total repayment amount would be $345.
-This translates to an APR of approximately 391% when calculated over a year.
+This translates to an APR of approximately provider-disclosed percentage when calculated over a year.

 Personal Loans